 The goal is always dismissal of the charges against you.
 If your case is dismissed, then your records can be expunged, and the arrest likely won’t negatively impact your immigration case.
 For example, if you’re charged with Driving While Intoxicated and the case is dismissed, your attorney can file an expunction that would destroy most records relating to the offense and clear your name.
 An experienced, hard-working attorney can help you maximize the chances of getting your case dismissed and protecting your legal status in the country.

-However, if your case is not dismissed, then you will typically have to choose between a trial and a plea agreement, and again, an experienced criminal defense attorney can help advise you on the best way to proceed to ensure the best possible outcome.
+However, if your case is not dismissed, then you will typically have to choose between a trial and a plea agreement, and again, an experienced criminal defense attorney can help advise you on the best way to proceed to ensure the best possible outcome as a non-citizen.

 A plea agreement is an agreement that is reached with a prosecutor for a particular sentence in a case.
 It is critical to remember that although a plea agreement might seem lenient, it could be treated severely under Federal Immigration Law.
 For example, you might be offered a small fine and short community service for a theft case, which might seem like a tempting offer to accept.
 However, theft crimes are treated very severely under Federal Immigration law and could have disastrous consequences for your immigration status in this country.
 Likewise, most felonies and cases involving domestic violence (known as Assault Family Violence in Texas) are extremely problematic from an immigration perspective and a conviction should be avoided if there is any possible way to do so.